 This project is made possible through the partnership of WATER CHARITY and the NATIONAL PEACE CORPS ASSOCIATION.

-The population of 2,000 people are spread out over 5 km on either side of the main road.
-The community is predominantly Christian and Muslim with a livelihood based on subsistence agriculture of staple crops i.e. maize, sorghum, soy and beans.
+The population of 2,000 people is spread out over 5 km on either side of the main road.
+The community is predominantly Christian and Muslim with a livelihood based on subsistence agriculture of staple crops i.e. maize, sorghum, soy, and beans.

 The use of herbicides and pesticides is common in fields surrounding shallow wells.
-Hence, contamination as such may be problem, though no water quality data exists.
-Household animal husbandry is common (chickens, goats, sheep and pigs) though as in most villages, animals are allowed to roam the village particularly during the dry season resulting in a higher mortality rate than enclosed animals, in addition to adding to the unsanitary conditions around some of the wells.
+Hence, contamination as such may be a problem, though no water quality data exists.
+Household animal husbandry is common (chickens, goats, sheep, and pigs) though as in most villages, animals are allowed to roam the village, particularly during the dry season resulting in a higher mortality rate than enclosed animals, in addition to adding to the unsanitary conditions around some of the wells.

 Regarding the water situation in Sagbadai, most people rely on unprotected wells.
 There are a number of seasonal shallow, open wells scattered about the village, and two closed wells with hand pumps within a km of the clinic.
 One of the latter was installed in 2000 and is currently not functioning.
 The second well with a hand pump lacks a formal water committee and is apparently made available to the public at the whim of one individual.
 A borehole well and water tower are present at the local primary school.
 However, this well has been inoperable since its establishment, as either a generator was never purchased or most likely, was never connected to the pump (i.e. disappeared), and thus remains inoperable.